 The difference between a good farmer and a great manager often comes down to knowing the true financial position of a farm.
 Good records make it possible to track an operation’s true financial position.
 Inaccurate records can lead to misguided management decisions.

 “Good Farmer to Great Manager” Record-keeping classes will teach farmers and ranchers to keep accurate records for their operations.
-This class will be held in North Platte Sept.
-17 from 1:30 to 5:30 p.m. and Sept.
-18, from 8:00 a.m. to 12:00 p.m. at the West Central Research & Extension Center (402 W State Farm Road).
+This class will be held in York from 1:00 to 5:00 p.m.
+Jan.
+23 and Jan.
+24, from 8:00 a.m. to 12:00 p.m. at the York County Fairgrounds 4-H building (2400 Nebraska Ave).
 The course fee is $50 per participant; class size is limited to 25 people.

 Keeping good records is less about using a certain software and more about gathering and organizing information, according to Tina Barrett the Executive Director of Nebraska Farm Business Inc. and course instructor.
 “In this class, you will learn about what information you should have easily available as part of your farm or ranch records.
 When you have good records, everything from tax preparation, annual loan renewals, and financial analysis become much easier,” she said.
 “More importantly, it will allow you to make financial management decisions that improve your business.”